You are here

 The Office of Energy Efficiency and Renewable Energy (EERE) engages in the Asia-Pacific region through regional partnerships, as well as bilaterally with individual countries.
 In addition to the deployment-focused partnerships described below, EERE Technology Offices engage in bilateral research partnerships with countries in the Asia-Pacific region, including Australia, China, India, Japan, and Korea.
 China research collaboration includes the U.S.-China Clean Energy Research Center.
 India research collaboration includes the Partnership to Advance Clean Energy – Research.

 Asia-Pacific Economic Cooperation (APEC)

 The APEC Energy Working Group was launched in 1990 to increase energy trade and investment and ensure that energy contributes to the economic, social, and environmental enhancement of the Asia-Pacific region while mitigating the environmental effects of energy supply and use.
-The U.S. Department of Energy currently serves as the Lead Shepherd for the Energy Working Group.
+The U.S. Department of Energy plays a strong leadership role in the Energy Working Group.
 The Energy Working Group supports projects that advance clean energy technologies and policies in the region.
 EERE proposed and is managing an APEC-funded project to develop a strategy for large-scale implementation of biogas capture from palm oil mill effluent and reuse for renewable electricity generation.

 Announced by the President in 2009, the U.S.-China Energy Efficiency Action Plan was initiated to address energy and environmental challenges in buildings, industry, communities, and consumer products.